RESOStandards/reso-certification-help/README.md

 **[Other Guides](#other-guides)**

 # Certification Endorsements
-At this time, there are two main endorsements that can be issued to data providers, product vendors and other organizations, **Data Dictionary 2.0** and **Web API Core 2.0.0**, each of which have different reports.
+The two main endorsements issued to data providers, product vendors and other organizations are **Data Dictionary 2.0** and **Web API Core 2.0.0**, each of which have their own reports.
 <br />

 Additional endorsements include, **RESO Common Format (RCF)**, **RESO Web API Add/Edit**, **UPI**, **Webhooks** and **Validation Expressions**.